Mikaela/mikaela.github.io/n/essentialsoftware.md

   default, it may not survive `flatpak uninstall --all`.
 - VLC is a world-famous media player supporting ~everything and the flathub apparently bundles libdvdcss having the capacity to play DVDs.
+- Foot is the terminal that will just work and nicely doesn't even require layering onto the base system.

 #### Office